backdrop/backdrop-issues/procedures/docs/create-release-minor.md

 DRAFT Steps to create a MINOR release
 =====================================
+Scheduled for January/September/May 15, 20xx 10am - 4pm PT

 ## Pre-release tasks

 - [ ] Merge commits (assign to quicksketch / serundeputy / docwilmot)
-- [ ] Move all unfinished issues to the next bugfix release milestone @quicksketch, @serundeputy
+- [ ] Move all unfinished issues to the next bugfix release milestone (assign to quicksketch / serundeputy)
 - [ ] Draft Release notes (assign to serundeputy / quicksketch / jenlampton)
   - [ ] Short, descriptive summary of the release
   - [ ] Note if any changes were made to files outside the `core` directory